chenkuochou/blockchain-developer-bootcamp-final-project/README.md

 ### Instructions

 1. Clone from `https://github.com/chenkuochou/blockchain-developer-bootcamp-final-project.git`
-`npm install` to install all dependencies
+2. `npm install` to install all dependencies
+3. `npx hardhat test` to perform unit tests NOTE: please comment out Ropsten network block in `hardhat.config.js` before test
+4. `npx hardhat node` to start the local test node
+5. `npx hardhat run scripts/deploy.js --network localhost` to deploy the contract to the test network

-`npm start` to start the React server populated at http://localhost:3000/ 4.
+6. `npm start` to start the React server populated at http://localhost:3000/

+### How to use Orange Village

+Same steps demonstrated in the screencast demo

+1. Deposit 22 ETH in wei
+2. Withdraw 2 ETH in wei (20 ETH in wei left)
+3. Buy 10 Oranges from the pool
+4. Transfer Oranges to someone

 ## Unit tests result